MarionNehring/MarionNehring/README.md

 💞 I love uniting people and tech in order to tackle everyday challenges, grow innovation and drive change for a sustainable future with the help of technology.

 ## My current position
-:avocado: As Head of Developer Relations I lead the overall strategy and strategic imperatives regarding developer relations and community growth at Code Intelligence.
+:avocado: As Head of Developer Relations and Developer Experience I lead the overall strategy and strategic imperatives regarding developer relations and community growth at Code Intelligence.
 We help developers to build secure, resillient and robust applications.

 I have strong proven skills in Developer Relations Strategy, GTM Strategies, Partner Relations (ISVs, Sell & Service), Design Thinking & Value Driven Methodologies, business development & operations and a growth mindset.
 I am constantly driving innovation and embrace teamwork, diversity, culture and inclusion.
 Also I have a deep understanding of technologies around hybrid cloud, data and AI.